hisgarden/splendid-goose/src/pages/products/plant1.md

 title: Alstroemeria (Peruvian Lily)
 description: >-
-  Low maintenance perennial producing long, leafy stems of brightly colored yellow, orange, peach, pink, red, or magenta flowers resembling small lilies.Multiplies on tuberous underground roots as well as by seed; can become invasive.Deciduous form produces leaves in winter replaced by flowers in late spring.
+  Low maintenance perennial producing long, leafy stems of brightly colored yellow, orange, peach, pink, red, or magenta flowers resembling small lilies.
+  Multiplies on tuberous underground roots as well as by seed; can become invasive.Deciduous form produces leaves in winter replaced by flowers in late spring.
 No summer water.Evergreen varieties form clumping mounds that bloom for long periods with some summer water.